dcunited001/te-xel-io/app/posts/2014-06-16-rails-reporting-done-fast.md

 what the concept was when I started, what I've created is a **gem** for **containerizing** SQL DDL Statements.

+In other words, if you have a multi-database application, you can use Skiima to containerize an application that references these databases.
+Say your project has service-oriented architecture and has 3 API's: a Authentication API with Users/Profiles, an Events API and a Donations API, each with their own database.
+Then you can create a Reports API with it's own database and use Skiima to create reports using views, functions and stored procedures that refer to the Auth, Events and Donations databases.

-In other words, if you have a something like a multi-database application, you can use my gem to containerize it.
-This means that you can keep the SQL DDL in source control **and** *easily* deploy your views, functions, stored procedures to multiple environments.
+You can use ActiveRecord to create view-backed report models and use Mongo to cache the data results of those reports.
+Or you can use view-backed models and scheduled Resque jobs to distill and retrieve data for a dashboard.
+With Skiima, you can keep these SQL DDL objects in source control **and** *easily* deploy your views, functions, stored procedures to multiple environments.

 > Yep, this is where some Rails devs start throwing tomatoes.